OWASP/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-05-Security-Misconfiguration.md

 ### Scenario #1

-A maker creates an application that exposes an API endpoint and fails to configure that endpoint to deny anonymous access.
+A developer creates an application that exposes an API endpoint and fails to configure that endpoint to deny anonymous access.
 Attackers scan the low-code/no-code platform's subdomains, locate the app and steal its underlying data.

 ### Scenario #2

-A maker creates automation triggered by a webhook but fails to protect that webhook with a secret.
+A developer creates automation triggered by a webhook but fails to protect that webhook with a secret.
 Attackers identify the webhook and can now trigger the automation at will.
 The automation could be modifying or deleting data.